UCM students are receiving an increased number of fraudulent email and phone call

 Current and Common Scams

-One current scam involves Career Services.
-Suspicious activity may involve:
+One current scam involves the Career and Life Design Center.
+Suspicious activity may

 - Emails trying to tie to legitimate employers/campus offices.
 For example, emails stating,

-"I received your resume from your Career Center".
-Always check with the campus office,
+"I received your resume from your Career and Life Design Center".
+Always check with

 - Offering to pay large amounts of money for almost no work, or before you do any work.